 - Personalized continuing care plans that include medical recommendations

-State-of-the-Art Medical Detox
+State-of-the-Art Medical Detox Program

 Medical detox is a critical first step in recovery for many of our patients.
 Over the course of addiction, the body learns to rely on drugs or alcohol to produce certain hormones and neurotransmitters, leading to chemical imbalance.
 Without drugs or alcohol, the body becomes physically unstable, resulting in withdrawal symptoms that can be both uncomfortable and dangerous.

 Detox is the process during which a patient moves through withdrawal toward normalized brain and body function.
-Medical detox at Origins Recovery Center is overseen by licensed medical professionals who provide compassionate oversight as all traces of alcohol or drugs leave the body.
+The medical detox program at Origins Recovery Center is overseen by licensed medical professionals who provide compassionate oversight as all traces of alcohol or drugs leave the body.
 This approach ensures that each man in our care is as comfortable as possible and protected from health complications during withdrawal.
 We utilize safe medications, careful nutritional planning, and alternative interventions to keep symptoms under control.
 Our nursing team is available 24/7, providing round-the-clock monitoring to ensure each patient’s well-being and safety.

 Integrated Treatment with Caring Providers